World War II: Axis collapse and Allied victory (1944–1945)

 The call for unconditional surrender was rejected by the Japanese government, which believed it would be capable of negotiating for more favourable surrender terms.
 In early August, the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 Between the two bombings, the Soviets, pursuant to the Yalta agreement, declared war on Japan, invaded Japanese-held Manchuria and quickly defeated the Kwantung Army, which was the largest Japanese fighting force.
 These two events persuaded previously adamant Imperial Army leaders to accept surrender terms.
 The Red Army also captured the southern part of Sakhalin Island and the Kuril Islands.
-On the night of 9–10 August 1945, Emperor Hirohito announced his decision to accept the terms demanded by the Allies in the Potsdam Declaration.
+On the night of 9–10 August 1945, Emperor Hirohito ordered the Japanese cabinet to accept the terms demanded by the Allies in the Potsdam Declaration.
 On 15 August, the Emperor communicated this decision to the Japanese people through a speech broadcast on the radio (Gyokuon-hōsō, literally "broadcast in the Emperor's voice").
 On 15 August 1945, Japan surrendered, with the surrender documents finally signed at Tokyo Bay on the deck of the American battleship on 2 September 1945, ending the war.